In March 1985, Hoyts Distribution had this 85m videotape of TERROR ON TAPE banned because of 'excessive violence'.

 These times include the Intercontinental Releasing Corporation (IRC) title card.

-In May 1981, K&C Video had an 85m videotape banned because of infrequent, but gratuitous highly explicit sex.
+In May 1981, K&C Video had an 85m videotape of TOBACCO ROODY banned

 The 2002 U.S. DVD from Something Weird runs 84:47 and is uncut.
 You mention that the censors banned it for "infrequent, but gratuitous highly explicit sex" however I think this may not be the full story.
 The sex is not exactly graphic, and I have definitely seen worse on some of the other K&C Video releases.